 ACL Groups are assigned and enabled on a per-port basis.
-Each ACL can be used by itself or in combination with other ACLs, ACL Blocks, or ACL Groups on a given switch port.
-When multiple ACLs are grouped together on a port, each ACL's position determines its order of precedence: the first or topmost ACL is checked first.
-When traffic is encountered at the switch port, if the ACL criteria matches, its configured action takes place.
-Other ACLs are checked in order of precedence.
+Each ACL can be used by itself or in combination with other ACLs or ACL Groups on a given switch port.

 ACLs can be grouped in the following manner: